-CHAPTER 2 - Why We Need to Evaluate and Map Natural Features
+CHAPTER 2 - The Need to Evaluate and Map Natural Features

 By considering environmental resources as 'natural assets,' based on the functions described in previous chapters, we can begin to assign appropriate values to them and recognize their importance to our lives and livelihoods.
-Determining how to evaluate and manage these resources as key assets will help us meet important community values - for example, if you value wildlife habitat or recreation, assessing your natural assets will help you protect them.
+Determining how to evaluate and manage these resources as key assets will help us meet important community values - for example, if you value wildlife or recreation, assessing your natural assets will help you protect them.

 Other values you might wish to emphasize are stormwater treatment, energy savings, aesthetic values, improved community health or a sustainable local economy.
-These values can all be protected by thinking of them in terms of natural assets.

-FIRST STAGE OF LAND PLANNING
+FIRST STAGE OF LAND PLANNING BEGINS WITH GREEN INFRASTRUCTURE

-While thinking of natural resources as 'green infrastructure' has been around for several decades, most local governments are not familiar with it.
+While the idea of natural resources as 'green infrastructure' (GI) has been around for several decades, most local governments are not familiar with it.
 As a result, it is important to articulate and promote GI's benefits to staff planners and both appointed and elected officials.
 We need to stress that these assets need to be evaluated and catalogued as the first stage of land planning, in order to ensure the long-term ecological, social and economic health of our communities, and to enable them to benefit from the considerable financial savings of a green infrastructure approach.

 When Ian McHarg was putting forward his ideas in his book Design With Nature (1969), planners had to rely on trace paper, transparencies and long hours of coloring to show the relationships between the land's natural features, laying one transparent sheet over the other to see where critical drainage or key soils overlapped or intersected.
-Today, we have GIS, through which we can see these relationships almost instantly by turning on and off digital layers that are spatially related.
+Today, we have digital Geographic Information Systems (GIS), through which we can see these relationships almost instantly by turning on and off digital layers that are spatially related.